tei187/github-discord-webhook/docs/configuration.md

 - `webhook`:
     - `url`: (required) targeted URL.
     - `secret`: (you may think it's "optional", but you're wrong about it) used for validating payloads.
-    - `class`: (optional) a direct webhook class to use (otherwise it will try to automatically detect it).
+    - `class`: (optional) a direct webhook class to use (otherwise it will try to automatically detect it through domain or link subpath).
 - `services`: (optional) an array of service class names that the profile supports.
-If left empty, all detectable services are supported.
+If left empty or if it contains `*`, all detectable services are supported.
-- `repos`: (optional) an associative array mapping repository platforms to arrays of repository names.
+- `repos`: (optional) an associative array mapping services/platforms to arrays of repository names.
 If left empty, all validated payloads from all repositories will be accepted.
 For GitHub, you can also specify branches using `author/repo:branch` or `author/repo@branch` format, not case-sensitive.

 ### Services
 `config/services.php`